laurenqu/laurenqu.github.io/_pages/cv.md

 Research experience
 ======
-* Research Assistant for Professor Nguyen Giang} [Personal Websitse](https://giangnguyen.org/), 03/2022 - 12/2022
+* Research Assistant for Professor Nguyen Giang [Personal Websitse](https://giangnguyen.org/), 03/2022 - 12/2022
   * Independently found trustable resources to collect characteristics data and key variables.
 Replicated variable construction codes in papers for model estimation, provided data cleansing and statistical data analysis including visualization.
 Supported preparation of empirical results for the manuscript and proofreading of theoretical frameworks.

 * Computational Economics: Deferred Acceptance with Random Separation and Local Search, 12/2022